Ultimate Guide to the AP Seminar Course and Exam

 Because this exam is only available to students enrolled in the AP Capstone program, your teacher will register you for the exam when you enroll in the course.
 You should confirm with your teacher that you are registered for the exam no later than March 1.

-If you feel like you need more help on the AP Seminar exam, or you are not sure that you can do it on your own, look no further.
-For personalized AP tutoring, check out the CollegeVine Academic Tutoring Program, where students who are intimately familiar with the exam can help you ace it too, just like they did.
+Does you feel like you need more help on the AP Seminar exam, or you are not sure that you can do it on your own?
+Consider CollegeVine’s Early Advising Program.
+Students work one-on-one with graduates from a top-30 college or university who are familiar with the exam and can help you ace it too, just like they did.